Call The Midwife: Where is Helen George?

-Call The Midwife returns for a sixth series this Sunday evening but something – or rather someone – very important is missing from Nonnatus House: Helen George's nurse Trixie is nowhere to be found.
+Call The Midwife has returned for a sixth series but something – or rather someone – very important is missing from Nonnatus House: Helen George's nurse Trixie is nowhere to be found.

 Has Helen George left Call The Midwife?